coin-au-carre/slacking/README.md

                     {"channel"   , "#mychannel"             },
                     {"username"  , "peach"                  },
                     {"icon_emoji", ":princess:"             }
-                } // note that "token" is not needed here ); // it is automatically inserted when using slack::post()
+                } // note that "token" is not needed here and is the only "registred" parameter ); // it is automatically inserted when using slack::post()
 ```